-The new Congress will elevate more black lawmakers to positions of power than ever before–four African Americans are likely to head committees and up to 20 are expected to lead subcommittees.
+The new Congress will elevate more black lawmakers to positions of power than ever before: Four African-Americans are likely to head committees, and up to 20 are expected to lead subcommittees.
 But black lawmakers are already facing pressure from the Democratic leadership to hold back on pushing an agenda sought by traditional party allies.
-We speak with Ron Walters, Director of the African American Leadership Institute at the University of Maryland and advisory chair to the Congressional Black Caucus Foundation. [includes rush transcript]
+We speak with Ron Walters, director of the African American Leadership Institute at the University of Maryland and advisory chair to the Congressional Black Caucus Foundation. [includes rush transcript]

-Longtime Democratic political consultant Donna Brazile, recently commented that "2007 will mark the first time in U.S. history that African Americans will have a prominent seat at the table in helping to shape public policy in our nation."
+JUAN GONZALEZ: Longtime Democratic political consultant Donna Brazile recently commented that “2007 will mark the first time in U.S. history that African Americans will have a prominent seat at the table in helping to shape public policy in our nation.”
 But black lawmakers are already facing pressure from the Democratic leadership to hold back on pushing an agenda sought by traditional party allies.
-This includes creating a commission on reparations for slavery, enacting legislation to restore voting rights for convicted felons, prohibiting racial profiling by police and customs officers, increasing compensation paid to people displaced by Hurricane Katrina and laying the groundwork for impeachment proceedings against President Bush.
+This includes creating a commission for reparations for slavery, enacting legislation to restore voting rights for convicted felons, prohibiting racial profiling by police and customs officers, increasing compensation paid to people displaced by Hurricane Katrina and laying the groundwork for impeachment proceedings against President Bush.

 PRESIDENT GEORGE W. BUSH: We’ve all been entrusted with public office at a momentous time in our nation’s history.
 And together we have important things to do.
 It’s time to set aside politics and focus on the future.
 I’ve been encouraged by the productive meetings that I’ve had with many of the new leaders of Congress, people from both parties.
 I want to thank them for coming down to the White House and talking to me about their ambitions and their goals for our country.
 I’m hopeful that Republicans and Democrats can find common ground to serve our folks, to do our jobs, to be constructive for our country.

 AMY GOODMAN: President Bush, speaking yesterday.
 Ron Walters joins us now from Washington, D.C.
 He’s director of the African American Leadership Institute at the University of Maryland, author of many books.
-His most recent is Freedom Is Not Enough: Black Voters, Black Candidates, and American Presidential Politics.
+His most recent is Freedom is Not Enough: Black Voters, Black Candidates, and American Presidential Politics.
 Ron Walters is chair of the advisory committee of the Congressional Black Caucus Foundation.
 Welcome to Democracy Now!, Professor Walters.